-But, despite making so many efforts, if organic traffic flows in like a trickle into your business’s website, then don’t lose heart.
-Even though boosting your website in the Google search engine may appear challenging, you can get it right by following the correct strategies.
+But don’t lose heart if, despite your best efforts, organic traffic to your business’s website only trickles in; you need to understand how search engine results pages work.
+Even though boosting your website in the Google Search engine may appear challenging, you can get it right by following the correct strategies.

-So, instead of letting defeat settle in your mind and turning to endless Ad campaigns and AdWords, take a look at this SEO guide that we’ve curated just for you.
-No matter how amateur you are, this step-by-step guide will help boost the ranking of your Shopify website without paying a single penny.
+So, instead of letting defeat settle in your mind and turning to endless Ad campaigns and AdWords, look at this eCommerce SEO guide we’ve curated just for you.
+No matter how amateur you are, this step-by-step guide will help boost the ranking of your Shopify site without paying a single penny.

-Of course, we only suggest using Shopify for online businesses starting with a small budget.
-To boost your rankings and produce higher conversions, it is always recommended to develop a custom-coded website.
-A custom website will ensure a better ranking, load times and overall performance.
+Of course, for online businesses starting with a small budget, we suggest using Shopify and focusing on the target keyword.
+Developing a custom-coded website is always recommended to boost your rankings and produce higher conversions.
+A custom website will ensure a better ranking, load times and overall eCommerce SEO performance.

 So, without further ado, let’s dig in!